 So ideally, Bible-reading on a daily basis should not lead to a person who is an intolerant, self-righteous prig, who goes around telling others how to live.
 (As the Apostle Peter said, “Don’t let me hear of your … being a busybody and prying into other people’s affairs.”
 See 1st Peter 4:15, The Living Bible translation.)

-Instead, such Bible-Reading should lead to one who is well-adjusted, open-minded, tolerant of the inherent weaknesses (including his own) of all people, that is, a person able to live life “in all its fullness.”
+Instead, Bible-Reading should lead to one who is well-adjusted, open-minded, tolerant of the inherent weaknesses (including his own) of all people.
+A person able to live life “to the full.”

 So how do you do that?